 The Audit Committee is responsible for ensuring the adequacy of the Group's corporate accounting and financial reporting processes and the quality and integrity of the Bank's financial statements and reports.
-It is also responsible for reviewing and ensuring the effectiveness of the Group's internal control system, the internal audit function and the performance of the Head of Internal Audit.
+It is also responsible for reviewing and ensuring the effectiveness of the Group's internal control system and the internal audit function.
 It also reviews and ensures the adequacy of the qualifications, independence and performance of the chartered public accountants engaged as the Group's independent auditor.
 An additional key role of the Committee is to maintain an open avenue of communication between it and the independent auditor, the Bank's management and its internal auditors.